florianbuerger/florianbuerger.com/content/work.md

 ## Legal

 You need to sign my consulting agreement.
 It has an NDA agreement included. <!-- [Here is a sample](/share/sample-agreement.pdf) of what this agreement could look like. -->

+## Availability

+Right now, I am not looking for new projects as I am working full time on [Flighty](https://flighty.app)

 ## That's it